|

 • Thyme

 I hope you have found some companion planting ideas of your own.
 Your garden is sure to reap the benefits this year.
-You’ll not only be surprised by how your plants will benefit from this type of gardening but how they will protect each other from pests.
+You’ll not only be surprised by how your plants will benefit from this type of gardening but also how they will protect each other from pests.

 Until next time,